AndrewJBateman/angular-user-posts/README.md

 ## :floppy_disk: Setup

+* Run `npm i` to install dependencies.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+* Run `ng serve` for a dev server.
+* Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## :computer: Code Examples